Ask a Question

 What would you like to know?
 If you have a question we haven’t answered, you can ask us here.
-Our staff will respond to your request personally, with all the additional information you need.
+Our staff will respond to your request personally.
 We look forward to hearing from you.

 My child passed the vision screening tests in school how could she have a vision problem?

 Vision is more than 20/20.
 A learning-related visual problem directly affects how we learn, read, or sustain close work.
 Visual problems in any of the following areas can have a significant impact on learning: